McKeown Medical

 By the end of this article, you should have a comprehensive understanding of anti-wrinkle brow lifts and a good idea of whether or not it might be a good treatment option for you.

-In real terms, to achieve an anti-wrinkle brow lift it means we need to relax the frown muscles (between the eyebrows) and the muscles around the eyes because both of these muscle groups pull the eyebrows down when they contract.
-We need to leave the frontalis muscle – the main forehead muscle – at least partially intact, because we are relying on that muscle to pull the eyebrows up.
+In real terms, to achieve an anti-wrinkle brow lift, we need to relax the frown muscles (between the eyebrows) and the muscles around the eyes because both of these muscle groups pull the eyebrows down when they contract.
+We need to leave the frontalis muscle – the main forehead muscle – at least partially intact because we are relying on that muscle to pull the eyebrows up.

 This procedure differs significantly from a traditional brow lift, which is a surgical procedure.
 Surgical brow lifts involve making incisions to physically lift the skin and underlying tissues.
 In contrast, an anti-wrinkle brow lift achieves a similar effect without the need for incisions or anaesthetic.

 Patients typically seek an anti-wrinkle brow lift to address drooping brows or if they have a little bit of excess skin in the upper eyelid.
-Excess skin in the upper eyelid is best treated using a blepharoplasty procedure, although if your excess skin is more mild than an anti-wrinkle brow lift may be a suitable alternative.
+Excess skin in the upper eyelid is best treated using a blepharoplasty procedure, although if your excess skin is milder, then an anti-wrinkle brow lift may be a suitable alternative.
 Even if you have more significant excess skin but just don’t want to have a surgical procedure, then trying an anti-wrinkle brow lift is a reasonable alternative.

 In the hands of a qualified aesthetic doctor, an anti-wrinkle brow lift can be a safe and effective part of a comprehensive facial rejuvenation strategy.
 It’s essential to consult with a professional to determine if this treatment is suitable for your specific needs and aesthetic goals.